Sara Diamond (academic administrator): Biography

-Born in New York City, US, in 1954, Diamond emigrated to Toronto, Ontario, Canada in the 60s.
-Daimond's father was the executive director of the Jewish Family and Child Services.
-Her mother a professor at the University of Toronto.
+Sara Louise Diamond was born in the Bronx, New York City, USA in 1954.
+During the 60s Diamond emigrated to Toronto, Ontario, Canada.
+Diamond's father was the executive director of the Jewish Family and Child Services.
+Her mother was a professor at the University of Toronto.

 In New York, Diamond was a student at the Ethical Culture Fieldston School, in Manhattan.
 After emigrating to Toronto, Diamond attended the SEED Alternative school, which was known as a "free school", and influenced by the pedagogical philosophies of progressive educators Jean Piaget and A.S.
 Neill.

 Diamond has an undergraduate Honours BA in Communications and History from Simon Fraser University, and a master's degree in Digital Media Theory from the University of the Arts, London.

 Diamond holds a PhD in computing, information technology and engineering, from the University of East London, England, with a focus on data visualization.
 Diamond was the artistic director of media and visual art and director of research at the Banff Centre, where she created the Banff New Media Institute in 1995 and led it until 2005.
 Diamond taught at Emily Carr Institute of Art and Design, at Capilano College, at the California Institute for the Arts and remains an adjunct professor at UCLA.

 She is a member of the Royal Canadian Academy of Arts.
 In 2012 she was made a member of the Order of Ontario.

 Diamond began her career as a labour activist in Vancouver during the 1970s and 1980s, working with the Association of University and College Employees (AUCE) to organize non-unionized labourers at the University of British Columbia.
 While a student at Simon Fraser University (SFU), she combined activism with academic studies in history, communications, and the arts, producing research that led to the Women’s Labour History Project.
 Between 1979 and 1980, she conducted and recorded 43 oral history interviews with women active in British Columbia’s labour movement from the 1890s onward.
 These interviews, housed at SFU Archives, document women’s working lives, family experiences, and union activism, and became foundational to her subsequent publications and media work.